-Collaborative Approach Solicitors Enfield, North London, Hertfordshire
+Collaborative Approach Solicitors Enfield, North London and Hertfordshire

 Do you think you could resolve issues with your ex-partner without the intervention of the courts?

 Do you want to feel in control of the important decisions made about you and your family’s future?

 Would you like your children to grow up with parents who are civil to each other and who they know always put their needs first?

 If you answer “YES” to any of these then you should consider using the collaborative approach to resolve matters between you and your ex-partner.
 Each of you will appoint your own solicitor to represent and advise you, then all discussions (and decisions) take place at round table meetings.